abhireddy20/Video-Game-Sales-Project/README.md

 Regional Sales Tracking in Video Games

 Introduction

-In 2023, the video game market is projected to reach a revenue of $249.60 billion USD1, a remarkable figure especially when considering how video games started as a niche pastime and were often marketed as toys for kids just a few decades ago.
-This staggering growth trajectory, slated to continue at an annual rate of 9.32% between 2023 and 2028, paints a picture of an industry poised for even greater heights, with a projected market volume reaching $389.70 billion by 20282.
+In 2023, the video game market is projected to reach a revenue of $249.60 billion USD, a remarkable figure especially when considering how video games started as a niche pastime and were often marketed as toys for kids just a few decades ago.
+This staggering growth trajectory, slated to continue at an annual rate of 9.32% between 2023 and 2028, paints a picture of an industry poised for even greater heights, with a projected market volume reaching $389.70 billion by 2028.
 However, as the projected revenue for the industry continues to rise, so do the costs associated with game development, which means the decision of which platform to release a game on has become a pivotal determinant of success.
 Although launching a game on all platforms might have advantages, it also entails additional time and resource investments.
 Therefore, I am interested in understanding the correlation between the chosen game platform and the subsequent sales performance for games on that platform.
 The decision to pursue an international game release also entails significant expenses, such as translating